Best and Worst Dairy Milk Products

 Aside from organic and grass-fed, the biggest thing to consider is how much sugar and carbohydrates are in the food.

-For example, some of the high sugar options that should be avoided include yogurts, kefir, and even 2% milk.
+For example, some of the high sugar options that should be avoided include yogurts, some kefir but other keto-friendly kefir is fine, and even 2% milk.
 Of course, ice cream and other milk-based desserts should be avoided as well.

 On the other hand, there is low sugar content in things like cheese, butter, ghee (clarified butter), sour cream, half and half, whole cream, and cream cheese.